 The best athletes train even when they don’t feel like training.
 The best musicians play even when they don’t feel like playing.
 The best writers…you get the idea.
-While there’s much debate over Gladwell’s 10,000 hour rule, there’s convincing studies showing talent and success are cultivated rather than inherited.
+While there’s some debate over Gladwell’s 10,000 hour theory, there’s convincing studies showing talent and success are cultivated rather than inherited.

-Mastery and success isn’t arrived at on the back of good feelings, but pushing through the painful grind.
+Mastery and success isn’t developed on days you fell good, but pushing through the days you feel awful.
 Showing up and doing the work.
 Seth Godin says it best:

 “The notion that I do my work here, now, like this, even when I do not feel like it, and especially when I do not feel like it, is very important.
 Because lots and lots of people are creative when they feel like it, but you are only going to become a professional if you do it when you don’t feel like it.
 And that emotional waiver is why this is your work and not your hobby.”

 Or follow your heart.
 Fairytail-ish for sure, but solid advice nonetheless.
 We’ve all had “trusting your gut” experiences—when something is not quite right, and you sensed the right decision unexplainably clear as day.

 Daniel Kahnerman sheds light on our intuitive thought in his book Thinking, Fast and Slow; the effortless and automatic ‘knowing’ comes from our unconscious ability to process vast amounts of information.
 Because it happens beyond the scope of your conscious minds, we’re completely unaware of it.
 So, we label it a mysterious gut feeling.

 There’s a lot that happens behind the scenes of our decisions.
 But, there’s a method behind the madness; which makes it less mad, and quite trustworthy.